mroyalreddy07/Microsoft-Power-BI-PWC-PowerBI-Virtual-Case-Experience/README.md

 # Data Preparation

 The dataset was imported into Microsoft Power BI Desktop for analysis.
 It underwent transformation in Power Query and was modeled for effective visualization.

+# Data Cleaning
+  The process of cleaning the dataset was completed in Power Query with the following steps.

+* Unnecessary columns were removed.
+* Each of the columns in the table was validated to have the correct data type.
+* Unnecessary rows were removed

+# Data Transformation
+  the process of converting, cleaning, and structuring data into a usable format that can be analyzed to support decision making processes, and to propel the growth of an organization. an additional column named Satisfaction Likert was created for referencing using the M-formula:

+# Data Modeling
+  Once the dataset was cleaned and transformed, it was ready for modeling.
+However, as it contained only a single table, the data modeling process was minimal.

+# Data Visualization

+**Call Centre Trends**
+  The first dashboard provides an in-depth look at call center performance metrics, including customer satisfaction, call volumes, and agent efficiency, helping to highlight opportunities for operational           enhancements.
+  Acess [here]() for live and interactive dashboards.

+# Measures
+  The measure used in visualization are:

+ * **Calculated measures**

+  * Answered = CALCULATE(COUNT(Call_Center[Call Id]),FILTER(Call_Center,Call_Center[Answered (Y/N)]="Y"))
+  * Resolved(Y) = CALCULATE(COUNT(Call_Center[Call Id]),FILTER(Call_Center,Call_Center[Resolved] ="Y"))

+# Analysis and Insights
+  The goal of this dashboard is to enable managers to explore the data independently, but I have outlined some key points of interest below.